Sotherly Hotels (NASDAQ:SOHO) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Get Rating) in a report issued on Monday.
+StockNews.com initiated coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Get Rating) in a research report issued on Tuesday.
 The firm set a “hold” rating on the real estate investment trust’s stock.

-Separately, Zacks Investment Research upgraded Sotherly Hotels from a “sell” rating to a “hold” rating in a report on Thursday, January 20th.
+Separately, Zacks Investment Research upgraded shares of Sotherly Hotels from a “sell” rating to a “hold” rating in a research report on Thursday, January 20th.

-A number of hedge funds have recently bought and sold shares of the business.
-Moors & Cabot Inc. bought a new position in shares of Sotherly Hotels during the 3rd quarter worth approximately $31,000.
+Hedge funds have recently made changes to their positions in the company.
+Moors & Cabot Inc. bought a new stake in shares of Sotherly Hotels in the third quarter worth $31,000.
 J.W.
-Cole Advisors Inc. acquired a new position in Sotherly Hotels in the 4th quarter worth about $59,000.
-PSI Advisors LLC bought a new stake in shares of Sotherly Hotels in the 3rd quarter valued at about $84,000.
-Golden State Equity Partners bought a new stake in shares of Sotherly Hotels during the 3rd quarter valued at about $99,000.
-Finally, Citadel Advisors LLC bought a new stake in shares of Sotherly Hotels during the 3rd quarter valued at about $107,000.
-Hedge funds and other institutional investors own 20.70% of the company’s stock.
+Cole Advisors Inc. bought a new stake in shares of Sotherly Hotels in the fourth quarter worth $59,000.
+PSI Advisors LLC bought a new stake in shares of Sotherly Hotels in the third quarter worth $84,000.
+Golden State Equity Partners bought a new stake in shares of Sotherly Hotels in the third quarter worth $99,000.
+Finally, Citadel Advisors LLC acquired a new position in Sotherly Hotels during the third quarter worth $107,000.
+20.70% of the stock is currently owned by institutional investors and hedge funds.

 Sotherly Hotels Company Profile (Get Rating)